Education > Investing > Options > Implied volatility

 The first indicator you can use is the historical volatility of the underlying security.
 We calculate the historical volatility by looking at the volatility of the underlying security over the last x days (called the "lookback period").
 How many days back should you go?
 Again, this is subjective.
 Some say you should use the number of days that the options had left until expiration so that the time frames will be the same.
 Others say you should use the last 30 days because the most recent activity will the best indicator of the future volatility.

-Another indicator you can use is the historical volatility now compared to what the historical volatility has been in the past.
+Another indicator you can use to gauge implied volatility is the current historical volatility compared to what the historical volatility has been in the past.
 This method is based on the premise that there is generally a "normal" level of volatility that a stock will have over time.
 Therefore, the stock's volatility has an average it tends to trade at and the volatility will tend to be "mean reverting", which means that if volatility becomes too high or too low that it will tend to go back to the average.

 For example, if a stock comes out with really bad earnings and the stock drops 50% in one day, the historical volatility of the stock will therefore rise dramatically due to this huge price change.
 Consequently, the implied volatility of the options will also shoot up because the underlying stock's volatility has.
 But is historical volatility an accurate gauge of future volatility in this case?
 In other words, will the underlying stock's volatility stay at this new higher level?
 Definitely not.
-Stocks certainly can fall 50% in one day but drops like this will happen in a particular stock only once every few years, if ever.
+Stocks certainly can fall 50% in one day but moves this big will usually occur infrequently.
 Therefore, it is obvious that the volatility of the stock will go back down as the stock calms down.
 In this case you can use the past historical volatility of the stock as an accurate guide of where implied volatility will be heading.
-In this case the implied volatility will tend to go back down so you will not want to engage in any long-premium strategies because you will be buying at the top of the volatility spike.
+In this case the volatility of the stock will drop back down.
+So you will not want to engage in any long-premium strategies because you will be buying at the top of the volatility spike.
 This is one of the biggest mistakes amateur options traders make.
-They notice a stock that has moved by a huge amount and form the hypothesis that the stock is more likely to make a big move now than in the past.
-Although this is a correct assumption, they ignore the fact that the option has already baked in this higher likelihood of big price movement by pushing the implied volatility up.
-More accurately, the option has "overbaked" the likelihood of a big price change because of underlying volatility is at an temporarily high level.
+They notice a stock that has moved by a huge amount and then form the hypothesis that the stock is more likely to make a big move now than in the past.
+Even though this is a correct assumption, they ignore the fact that the option has already baked in this higher likelihood of big price movement by pushing the implied volatility up.
+More accurately, the option has "overbaked" the likelihood of a big price change because of underlying volatility is at a temporarily high level.

 Another indicator you can use to estimate the correct level of implied volatility of an option is the implied volatility of other options of the same security.
-This is an example of using "relative valuation" where we are comparing the valuation of of simialr secuties to each other.
+This is an example of using "relative valuation" where we are comparing the valuation of similar securities to each other.
 The danger here is that if all the options for a particular stock are overvalued then this metric won't alert us to that fact.

 Intro to Stocks